Kimserey/BlogArchive/y.md

 # Simple JWT authentication for WebSharper sitelet

-Few weeks ago I talked about how to implement [a Jwt OWIN middleware which can be used to authenticate a WebSharper sitelet](https://kimsereyblog.blogspot.co.uk/2017/01/authentication-for-websharper-sitelet.html).
+Few weeks ago I talked about how to implement [a JWT OWIN middleware which can be used to authenticate a WebSharper sitelet](https://kimsereyblog.blogspot.co.uk/2017/01/authentication-for-websharper-sitelet.html).
-Today I would like to show another simpler way of protecting a WebSharper sitelet with (again) Jwt tokens, but this time, without the need of implementing a OWIN middleware which is ideal for SPA.
+Today I would like to show another simpler way of protecting a WebSharper sitelet with (again) JWT tokens, but this time, without the need of implementing a OWIN middleware which is ideal for SPA.
 This post will be compose by 3 parts:

 ```